pete-the-programmer/FCards/_chapters/ch5-functions.md

 ## How to pick up a card

-Now that we have a deck, We need to define a function that takes the top card from the deck and puts it in our hand.
+Now that we have a deck, we need to define a function that takes the top card from the deck and puts it in our hand.

 [See an answer]({{ site.baseurl }}{{ page.url }}#pickup)